 In addition to keeping a planner, having a monthly calendar may prove useful so you have an overview of your month, allowing you to adequately plan your time and schedule tasks or appointments.

 Corkboards are also a very useful tool for reminders and goal setting.
 They are versatile and come in a variety of sizes, and you can hang any lists or ideas you may have, in addition to reminders and other daily notes.

 You may want to strike out any completed tasks rather than deleting or removing them.
 Seeing items marked off the list can provide a sense of accomplishment, which may be motivating.

-Next page: educating yourself, attending therapy, and addressing your dysregulated attention.
+Next page: More ways to manage ADHD without medication which includes educating yourself, attending therapy, and addressing your dysregulated attention.